salsita/node-pg-migrate/README.md

 You must specify your database connection url by setting the environment variable `DATABASE_URL`.

-Depending on your setup, it may make sense to write some custom grunt tasks that set this env var and run your migration commands.
+Depending on your project's setup, it may make sense to write some custom grunt tasks that set this env var and run your migration commands.
 More on that below.

-The following are the available commands:
+**The following are the available commands:**

 - `pg-migrate create {migration-name}` - creates a new migration file with the name you give it.
 Spaces and underscores will be replaced by dashes and a timestamp is prepended to your file name.
 - `pg-migrate up` - run all up migrations from the current state
-- `pg-migrate up [N]` - run N up migrations from the current position
+- `pg-migrate up {N}` - run N up migrations from the current position
 - `pg-migrate down` - run a single down migration
-- `pg-migrate down [N}` - run N down migrations from the current state
+- `pg-migrate down {N}` - run N down migrations from the current state

 ## Defining Migrations